 The first three numbers in the chart below are like canaries in the coal mine.
 They are warning signs that, if left unchecked, will lead companies to become digital laggards and join the 19% who experienced lost revenue.

 So what needs to change in order to lessen the impact of the skills gap and create the talent pools companies need?

 For companies to continue to grow, innovate and deliver the digital products customers expect, they must overcome the skills gap and find new sources of technology talent.

-Get creative with non-traditional methods in order to find, train and deliver new generations of great developers.
+Get creative with nontraditional methods in order to discover, develop and deploy new generations of great talent.

 3. Diversify the tech industry